jtannas/js-charting/README.md

 ```

 Supported data point options are currently:
-- name
-- background-color
-- background
+- css: This is an object of css properties passed
+  to the datapoint representation (e.g. a bar chart bar)
-- valueLabelOptions: This is an object of css properties passed
+- valueLabelCss: This is an object of css properties passed
   to the data value labels (e.g. `{'font-size': '0.5em'}`);

 ### A final word on options: